Skip to main content

 Will my work hours stay the same from semester to semester?

 Not necessarily.
-Just as student class schedules change, student work schedules may change from semester to semester.
+Just as student class schedules change, student work schedules may change each semester.
 Be sure to share your availability with your supervisor at the beginning of each semester.

 I added my resume/on-campus job application to Handshake, but it's pending.
 What do I do?